SerafimArts/php-rfcs/rfcs/0000-ffi-improvements.md

 should not affect performance in real projects.
 Since in runtime everything will be loaded at the preloading stage.

-In other cases, well, delays in waiting for downloads cannot be avoided.

 ## Backwards Incompatible Changes

 None